At Alexandra College we are very proud of our excellent record in the State Examinations.

 Applications to Irish third-level colleges are managed by the Central Applications Office, who base eligibility on each student’s best six results in the Leaving Certificate – representing a maximum score of 625 points.
 At a national level, the average Leaving Certificate student scores around 300 points and most national university courses require 300-500 points.
 So there is a lot of competition for places, with many courses in subjects like medicine and law requiring more than 500 points.

-We have a strong record of points obtained by our girls, with an average score each year comfortably above 400 points and more than 30% of girls achieving more than 500 points (compared to a national average of less than 10%), as shown in the below.
+We have a strong record of points obtained by our girls, with an average score each year comfortably above 400 points and more than 30% of girls achieving more than 500 points (compared to a national average of less than 10%).

 We also have a strong record in the Junior Certificate examinations each year, with 98% of papers taken at higher level.